 - [b].
 Property rates reflected in Annexure 3 are imposed for the budget year 2014/2015.

 - [c].
-Tariffs and charges reflected in Annexure 3 are recommended for approval for the budget year 2014/2015.
+Tariffs and charges reflected in Annexure 3 are approved for the budget year 2014/2015.

 - [d].
-The following policies, as reflected in Annexure 5 are for approval: Budget Related Policies
+The following policies, as reflected in Annexure 5 are approved: Budget Related Policies

 - 1. Indigent Policy

 - 2. Rates Policy

 - 3. Credit Control Policy

 - 4. Tariff Policy

 - Other Finance Policies

 - 5. Banking and Investment Policy

+- 6. Supply Chain Management Policy

 - Grap related Policies

-- 6. Accounting Policy
+- 7. Accounting Policy

-- 7. Asset Management Policy
+- 8. Asset Management Policy

 - [e].
 That the Accounting Officer be delegated to adjust the Accountingand Asset Management Policies in accordance with the requirements of GRAP standards whenever necessary, and that such changes be incorporated into the next report of reviewed budget related policies.